thesuckerteam/fastfooddieter/README.md

 # Fast Food Dieter

 A companion for your fast food diet guide.
-A REST API that provides essential nutrition facts on every most fast food restaurant.
-Moreover,we provide data visualization which shows all the data from the database.
+A REST API that provides essential nutrition facts on every most fast food restaurant, also with data visualization which shows all the data from the database.

 ## Prerequisites